LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    predicates.

 **friend function**
    Not supported in Logtalk.
-Nevertheless, see the manual section on :ref:`meta-predicates <predicates_meta>`.
+Nevertheless, see the User Manual section on :ref:`meta-predicates <predicates_meta>`.

 **instance**